This is part of a two-month series on the importance of company culture. Find more posts about culture here.

 Like a plant, you can’t tell culture how to grow.
 You can try to guide it, but you can’t control it fully (except by killing it).

 One could look at trying to stop culture change as negative reinforcement.
 Negative reinforcement – providing negative stimulus until the correct behavior is matched – can work, but can also have downsides.
 One study shows increased learning during negative reinforcement sessions…but also increased “inappropriate behavior”.
-In other words, you can be negative about behaviour until your staff complies, but they’ll act out in other ways.
-[Tweet this]
+In other words, you can be negative about behaviour until your staff complies, but they’ll act out in other ways. this

 Here’s my example: when I worked at a previous job, we moved from the moderately-hip downtown Mountain View to the fairly boring Redwood City.
 The adjustment was hard, especially when it came to lunch options.